vaamonde/ubuntu-2204/02-settings/05-HabilitandoUbuntuPro.md

 #--esm-apps (flag will only  show  information  about esm-apps packages)
 sudo pro security-status --esm-apps

-#verificando as informações de Fix (correção) dos CVE (Common Vulnerabilities and Exposures)
+#verificando as informações de Fix (correções) dos CVE (Common Vulnerabilities and Exposures)
 #opção do comando pro: fix (Fix a CVE or USN on the  system  by  upgrading  the  appropriate
 #package(s))
 #Site dos CVEs do Ubuntu: https://ubuntu.com/security/cves